 Why Student Reviews Are Important

-Having both positive and constructive reviews can help your class find success on Skillshare for several reasons:
+Having both positive and constructive reviews can help your class find success on Skillshare for two reasons:

-- They help other students browsing your class determine if it is right for them.
+- They help other students browsing your class determine if it is right for them, and

 - They help you make improvements in your future classes.